dhunter87/di-workshop-03-functions/README.md

 }
 ```

-- Implement the `ballShouldBounce` function.
+- Implement the `ballShouldBounce` function. - DONE
 - Move the entire bounce `if` statement into a new function.
-- Make the ball move vertically as well as horizontally
+- Make the ball move vertically as well as horizontally - DONE
 - Refactor your code by adding functions until `draw` only uses functions you've
-  written, not ones from processing
+  written, not ones from processing - DONE
-- Turn your sketch into a small game
+- Turn your sketch into a small game - DONE